SathishVaithiyanadhan/wrf_chem_for_palm/README.md

 The scripts are based on the [wrf-CAMx interface](https://palm.muk.uni-hannover.de/trac/wiki/doc/app/iofiles/wrf_interface)

 Usage: `palm_dynamic -c <config_name> [-w]`

 The optional parameter -w allows to skip horizontal and vertical interpolation in case it is already done.

 Example: `python3 palm_dynamic.py -c augsburg_validation_summer_10`

+The script requires the following:
-The script requires name of the case configuration on the command line.
+    * The name of the case configuration on the command line.
-The corresponding configuration files are placed in subdirectory "configuration" and they are named <config_name>.conf.
-The values which agree with defaults need not be present in the user config.
-The file palm_dynamic_init.py contains setting and calculation of standard initialization values for particular system and can be adjusted.
+    * The corresponding configuration file `config_name.conf` in the `configuration` subdirectory.
+    * The values which agree with defaults do not need to be set. `palm_dynamic_init.py` contains setting and calculation of standard initialization values for particular system and can be adjusted.

 Needed modules are: